 - maintain health insurance cover for the entirety of your stay in Australia

 Students must maintain a minimum of 80% of class attendance during the semester.
 If you are late to class you will be marked absent and your attendance will be affected.
+As a result of unsatisfactory attendance over a period of time your study visa may be revoked.

 If you are sick, you must inform a staff member as soon as possible.
 You will need to provide a medical certificate as proof of your illness.